 Since glutinous rice flour works well as a thickener, it makes an excellent pudding.
 Combine it with prepared matcha pudding mix, sugar, and water.
 Then, you’ll have a delicious, sweet treat.
 Check out this matcha pudding recipe for more details.

-How to Use Sweet Rice Flour
+How To Use Sweet Rice Flour

 Glutinous rice flour is a pantry staple for a reason – it has many uses!
 You can use it as a thickening agent to create a deliciously chewy texture, make batters, create flakey textures in baked goods, and help create smooth sauces.
-Its slightly sweet flavor is not typically noticeable in most recipes, so that you can use it for sweet or savory dishes.
+Its slightly sweet flavor is not typically noticeable in most recipes, so you can use it for sweet or savory dishes.

 Glutinous Rice Flour Tips